canberra-python/README/conduct/list.md

-This is **not** our code of code.
-Our code of conduct is here: https://github.com/canberra-python/README/conduct/README.md
+This is **not** our code of conduct, that document is here: https://github.com/canberra-python/README/conduct/README.md

-In following is a description of explicitly inappropriate conduct.
+This is a list of inappropriate conduct.

 ## Inappropriate Presentation Materials